 In the Ignite 2015 event, Microsoft revealed that they are going to adopt new security mechanisms embedded in Windows 10.
-The new security mechanism includes a change in how software updates are delivered to end user devices.
-Windows Chief, Terry Myerson said that the revised security patch rollout would replace company’s famous Patch Tuesday – a traditional way, how Microsoft patches the security bugs present in the system once in a month on Tuesday.
+The new security mechanism includes a change in how software updates are delivered to end-user devices.
+Windows Chief, Terry Myerson said that the revised security patch rollout would replace the company’s famous Patch Tuesday – a traditional way, how Microsoft patches the security bugs present in the system once in a month on Tuesday.

 Windows 10 to offer Security updates 24×7